evrythng/examples/README.md

 # Examples

-Tutorials and examples to work with the EVRYTHNG cloud.
+Tutorials and examples to work with the EVRYTHNG Platform.